SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   be trimmed to make room for the quote prefix character to be added to the front.

-add3rdPartyStartupScript          Add a 3rd-party JavaScript script to execute
-                                  (via loading) upon startup of SlyEdit.
-The parameter must specify the full path & filename of the JavaScript script.
-For example (using the excellent Desafortunadamente add-on by Art
-                                  of Fat Cats BBS):
-                                  add3rdPartyStartupScript=D:/BBS/sbbs/xtrn/desafortunadamente/desafortunadamente.js

-addJSOnStart                      Add a JavaScript command to run on startup.
-Any
-                                  commands added this way will be executed after 3rd-party scripts are loaded.
-                                  Example (using the excellent Desafortunadamente
-                                  add-on by Art of Fat Cats BBS): addJSOnStart=fortune_load();

-add3rdPartyExitScript             Add a 3rd-party JavaScript script to execute
-                                  (via loading) upon exit of SlyEdit.
-The parameter must specify the full path & filename of the JavaScript script.

-addJSOnExit                       Add a JavaScript command to run on exit.
-                                  Example (don't actually do this):
-                                  addJSOnStart=console.print("Hello\r\n\1p");

 allowCrossPosting                 Whether or not to allow cross-posting
                                   messages into different/multiple message
                                   sub-boards.
 Valid values are true and false.